-The Corporation is authorized to issue an unlimited number of Common Shares of which 16,885,424 are issued and outstanding as at March 24, 2023.
+The Corporation is authorized to issue an unlimited number of Common Shares of which 17,254,798 are issued and outstanding as at March 28, 2024.

 Each Common Share entitles the holder thereof to receive notice of, to attend, and to one vote at, all meetings of the Shareholders.
 The holders of Common Shares are entitled to receive dividends if, as and when declared by the Directors of the Corporation.
 The holders of Common Shares will also be entitled to share equally, share-for-share, in any distribution of the assets of the Corporation upon the liquidation, dissolution or winding-up of the Corporation or other distribution of its assets among its Shareholders for the purpose of winding-up its affairs.

-Additional information relevant to the Common Shares, the rights of holders thereof and the operation and conduct of the Corporation can be found in the Corporation's by-law, which has been filed under the Corporation's profile on SEDAR at www.sedar.com.
+Additional information relevant to the Common Shares, the rights of holders thereof and the operation and conduct of the Corporation can be found in the Corporation's by-law, which has been filed under the Corporation's profile on SEDAR+ at www.sedarplus.ca.